In THIS HERD... You Really Belong!

 Elisabeth Crabtree, MSc., GEP, MIAEB, AIRSB

-In addition to a long career as a Business & Management consultant, Elisabeth (Lis) also has extensive experience teaching at colleges and universities.
-Lis combines her life-long horsemanship skills with her business experience in order to develop equine-facilitated programs.
+Elisabeth (Lis) combines her horsemanship skills with her business experience in order to develop equine-facilitated programs.
 She works with individuals and groups, with an emphasis on professional and business development, communication skills, and team building.
-A lifelong equestrian, she is certified through the Gestalt Equine Institute of the Rockies in Gestalt Equine Psychotherapy (GEP), holds an OK Corral Series certification in Equine Assisted Psychotherapy (EAP) & Equine Assisted Learning (EAL), as well as a Masters in Education & Training.
-She is an official coach with the International Society of Rider Biomechanics, a founding member of the International Association of Equestrian Biomechanics, and a Certified Equine First Aid Instructor through Equi-Health Canada, all of which supports her somatically based approach to EFPL.
+A lifelong equestrian, she is highly qualified and certified.
 Lis is our Equine Consultant, overseeing the completion of Equine First Aid and any horsemanship development needs for students.

+Catherine (Kat) earned her certifications in both EFL and EFP from The HERD Institute®.
+She is an Instructor for Equi-Health.
 Kat currently provides EFL and Horsemanship sessions at her farm for adolescents, families, and veterans.
-She provides horsemanship instruction for The HERD during EFP and EFL trainings and provides mentoring on a variety of horsemanship topics.
-Kat owns and operates Keep the Faith Farm, located in Missouri, and is open for mentoring by video conference, phone, text, email, and will travel to work one on one.
+She provides horsemanship instruction for The HERD during EFP/L trainings and provides mentoring on a variety of horsemanship topics.
+She is also an instructor for Equi-Health.
+Kat owns and operates Keep the Faith Farm, located in Missouri.

 Reba is a 21 year old AQHA chestnut mare, whose registered name is Star Dually.
 She has had an extensive career, having been a broodmare, reining and cutting show horse, and a kids lesson and trail horse.
 She has been enjoying a well deserved quieter pace of life.
 Reba has moved with Veronica from Virginia to Ohio to Florida, and has been introduced to therapy work with adults and children.
 She is a sweet-natured girl and loves to be groomed and loved on, and has a generous heart for those in need of her wisdom.
 With her markings of a white blaze and four white stockings, she brings a distinctive flair to the herd.
 Reba excels in teaching participants about what it means to trust another in a relationship.